dotnet/docs-aspire/docs/database/includes/sql-app-host.md

 // After adding all resources, run the app...
 ```

 When .NET Aspire adds a container image to the app host, as shown in the preceding example with the `mcr.microsoft.com/mssql/server` image, it creates a new SQL Server instance on your local machine.
 A reference to your SQL Server (the `sql` variable) is added to the `ExampleProject`.
-The SQL Server resource includes default credentials with a `username` of `"sa"` and a randomly generated `password` using the <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.CreateDefaultPasswordParameter*> method.
+The SQL Server resource includes default credentials with a `username` of `sa` and a random `password` generated using the <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.CreateDefaultPasswordParameter*> method.

-The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `"database"`.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `database`.
 For more information, see [Container resource lifecycle](../../fundamentals/app-host-overview.md#container-resource-lifecycle).

 > [!TIP]
 > If you'd rather connect to an existing SQL Server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> instead.
 For more information, see [Reference existing resources](../../fundamentals/app-host-overview.md#reference-existing-resources).